iciamyplant/facial_recognition/README.md

 - mettre à jour les poids (l'importance de chaque feature) selon un processus itératif, en pénalisant davantage les images mal classées (faux positifs et négatifs)
 Dans le but donc de rechercher des caractéristiques qui s'adaptent mieux à l'image.

+Viola and Jones have evaluated hundreds of thousands of classifiers that specialize in finding faces in images.
+But it would be computationally expensive to run all these classifiers on every region in every image, so they created something called a classifier cascade

 #### 4. cascading to distinguish whether an image contains a face or not